amrfad/arg-resistance-classifier/README.md

 ## 🔬 Overview

-This project implements a multi-label classification system for predicting antibiotic resistance genes (ARGs) from DNA sequences.
+This project implements a multi-label classification system for predicting antibiotic resistance from ARG (antibiotic resistance gene) sequences.
 The system uses canonical k-mer features and a neural network architecture to classify sequences into 11 different antibiotic resistance categories.
 > ⚠️ **Note**: This project is a **proof-of-concept** intended to demonstrate the feasibility of ARG classification using bag-of-kmers method and neural networks.
 It is not designed for clinical or diagnostic use.

 ### Key Features